A Notary Public (sometimes called a notary or a public notary) in New

 where the Ministry of Foreign Affairs and Trade provide a further Certificate confirming the status

-of DIA as the Competant Authority for New Zealand.
+of DIA as the Competent Authority for New Zealand.
+See Authentication